RaghavaYerubandi/Deploy_Kubeadm/Daemonsets/readme.md

 # Daemonsets
-- Daemonsets ensures that each specific POD runs on all nodes in a cluster.
+- A DaemonSet ensures that all Nodes run a copy of a Pod.
 - Mostly used for `logging-agents`, `Monitoring-agents`, etc.
 - If the node is drainout, then the POD shouldn't start on other node.
 - If the node come back's online, the POD again should start on the same node